Do Go On - 500 (Part 2) - The Dolphin Experiments with Kirsty Webeck and Suren Jayemanne

 Well, you'll find out.

-putting together a meeting to expand the search for alien intelligence.
+with putting together a meeting to expand the search for alien intelligence.

-The meeting wasn't well publicized since the topic was still considered one of the fringes
+The meeting wasn't well publicised since the topic was still consistent.

-of established research and no one wanted to put their career on the line to search for little green men.
+on the line to search for little green men.

 In attendance was a real crack squad of scientists.

-You also had astronomer Frank Drake, who came up with the Drake equation,
+So you had Pierman, you also had astronomer Frank Drake, who came up with the Drake equation,

 which was very important apparently.

-Radio expert Dana Atchley, preeminent biochemist Melvin Calvin.
+actually, preeminent biochemist Melvin Calvin.

 I feel like you're also just trying to show off to Dave.